maplebird/greetings_ci/README.md

 3. IAM role for instances
 4. An ec2 SSH key already created.
 Define ssh_key_name with the name of your SSH key.

+Expects your AWS access/secret keys in /root/aws_access_key and /root/aws_secret_key as plain text files.

 ### Run Deploy

 Upload code to the S3 bucket first, then run ./deploy.sh